mothedevv/youtube-live/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

-Please see the following guide find some information on how to perform common tasks when using [create-react-app](client/README.md)
+Please see the following guide for more information on using [create-react-app](client/README.md)

 ## Usage